DealingLace/HDAnywhereMHUB-HA/README.md

 # HDAnywhere MHUB Home Assistant Integration

 This custom Home Assistant integration provides support for controlling HDAnywhere MHUB devices as media players.
-With this integration, you can control the power, switch inputs, and monitor the state of your MHUB's video output ports from within Home Assistant.
+With this integration, you can monitor and control the power, as well as switch available inputs to available outputs from within Home Assistant.

 ## Features